shubhendusaurabh/charts/requirement.md

 1> should retrieve data weekly through CRON jobs
 2> should have an Admin interface
 3> should use d3.js or similar library[svg based]
-4> should fetch from multiple site
+4> jus concentrate on bigrock
 --------------------------------------
 Problems
 => can't decide how to scrap data xpath/css?